Chiodo53/astronomers/sparqlbooks/wdt_import_fields.sparqlbook.md

 LIMIT 5

 ```
-### Insert parent occupations
+### Insert parent fields

-**WARNING** : if you repeat this INSERT query more than once, each time you will add one more level in the hierarchy of occupations.
+**WARNING** : if you repeat this INSERT query more than once, each time you will add one more level in the hierarchy of fields.

 I repeated the INSERT *three times*, so I have three levels in my data.